Kusams/newman_Postman/README.md

-# 86400_API_Assessment
+# postman_API_Assessment

-This is 86400 API assessment project.In this we can validate the post,get,put and delete calls working as expected.
+This is postman API assessment project.In this we can validate the post,get,put and delete calls working as expected.
 ## Pre Requisites

 1. npm